w3f/polkadot-wiki/docs/learn/learn-governance.md

 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote).

-For governance v1, there can be a maximum of
+For Governance v1, there can be a maximum of
 {{ polkadot: <RPC network="polkadot" path="consts.democracy.maxProposals" defaultValue={100} /> :polkadot }} {{ kusama: <RPC network="kusama" path="consts.democracy.maxProposals" defaultValue={100} /> :kusama }}
 public proposals in the proposal queue.

-In Gov2, when a referendum is initially created, it is immediately votable by anyone in the community.
+In Gov2, when a referendum is initially created, it can be immediately voted on by the community.
 However, it is not in a state where it can end, or otherwise have its votes counted, be approved and summarily enacted.
 Instead, referenda must fulfil a number of criteria before they are moved into a state known as **Deciding**.
 Until they are in this state, they remain undecided.

 The criteria for entering the Decided state is a follows:
 1. A **lead-in period** that outlines the amount of time that must elapse before deciding can begin.
 This helps mitigate against the possibility of "decision snapping" where an attacker controlling a substantial amount of voting power might seek to have a proposal passed immediately after proposing, not allowing the overall voting population adequate time to consider and participate.
 2. There must be room for the decision.
 All Tracks specify their own limit on the number of referenda which can be decided simultaneously.
 Tracks that have more potent abilities will have lower limits.
 3. A **Decision Deposit** must be paid.
 Creating a referendum is cheap as the deposit value consists of only the value required for the on-chain storage needed to track it.
-Having a referendum reviewed and decided upon carries greater risk and uses up limited space since there is a limited number of referenda which can be active in the process simultaneously.
-This leads to a larger, but refundable, deposit requirement helping to mitigate spam and bloating of the system.
+But, having a referendum reviewed and decided upon carries the risk of using up the limited spots available in the referenda queue.
+It makes sense to have a larger, but refundable deposit requirement to help mitigate spam.

 #### Council Referenda (v1)